backstage/backstage/plugins/notifications-backend/README.md

 ### Posting a notification

-A notification without users or groups is considered a system notification.
-That means it is is intended for all users.
+A notification without target users or groups is considered a system notification.
+That means it is intended for all users (listed among Updates in the UI).

 Request (User message and then system message):